Navigating the Online Update website

 There are some basic formatting tools available at the top of every textbox.
 If the course information is being entered directly into the textboxes, these icons can change font sizes, start a bulleted or numbered list, highlight text in color and insert symbols.
 Or, use the “Paste from Word” icon from the textbox menu of tools to easily paste text from Word into the textbox.This helps retain the text’s original formatting in Word.
 We recommend not copying and pasting text directly into the textbox.

-You may notice the appearance of additional symbols or extra spaces in your text.
+You may also notice the appearance of additional symbols or extra spaces in your text.
 Please ignore these as this is a known internal technical issue.
 Our subject area analysts are aware of the technical issues and limitations in formatting and will be overlooking irregular formatting, additional spaces and excess symbols when evaluating courses for “a-g” approval.

 How can I verify that UC received our recent course submissions?
 Where can I review the status of my courses?